neumino/neumino.github.io/movies.md

-### The Guide to the Perfect Family
+### Jungle Cruise
-*Released on 2021-07-14, vote average 6.9*
+*Released on 2021-07-28, vote average 6.8*

-A couple in Québec deals with the pitfalls, pressure and high expectations of raising kids in a society obsessed with success and social media image.
+Dr. Lily Houghton enlists the aid of wisecracking skipper Frank Wolff to take her down the Amazon in his dilapidated boat.
+Together, they search for an ancient tree that holds the power to heal – a discovery that will change the future of medicine.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/uOnf4K9ACmE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/aYSy8guUUV0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>